azukiapp/insight-keen-io/readme.md

-# Insight-Keen-IO
+# InsightKeenIo-Keen-IO

-Insight implementation to work with keen-io only.
+InsightKeenIo implementation to work with keen-io only.

-based on original Insight from: https://github.com/yeoman/insight
+based on original InsightKeenIo from: https://github.com/yeoman/insight

 ## License